simandoff/jQueryBulgaria2013/README.md

 jQueryBulgaria2013
 ==================

-Presentation and Demo code of shown on jQuery Bulgaria 2013 Conf.
+Presentation and Demo code shown on jQuery Bulgaria 2013 Conf.